jimburton/scrabble/chapters/Chapter2.md

                  }
 ```

-Making `Turn` into an instance of `Enum` will come in handy when we
-want to toggle the turn after a player takes a move.
-Instead of
-writing an `if` statement that chooses whether to make the new turn
-`P1` or `P2` we can just write `succ _turn`, which returns the next
-value in the `Enum`, "wrapping round" to the first value if we are
-currently on the last one.
-Note that the game includes a `StdGen`, or
+Note that the game includes a `StdGen`, or generator for pseudo-random
-generator for pseudo-random numbers.
-We need this because we want to
+numbers.
+We need this because we want to supply players with tiles
-supply players with tiles taken at "random" from the bag, something
+taken at "random" from the bag, something that we'll come to in the
-that we'll come to in the next chapter.
+next chapter.

 ## Records, their clumsiness, and lenses